skypilot-org/skypilot/examples/kueue/README.md

         kueue.x-k8s.io/queue-name: user-queue
 ```

-4. 🎉SkyPilot is ready to go!
+2. 🎉SkyPilot is ready to run on Kueue!
 Launch your SkyPilot clusters as usual.
 The pods will be scheduled by Kueue based on the queue name specified in the pod metadata.

 💡**Hint** - you can use the `--down` flag to simulate a job-like interface that automatically releases resources after the job is done.